-At a public announcement ceremony in spring 2004, PSU President Daniel O. Bernstine and Dr. Fariborz Maseeh, founder and president of The Massiah Foundation, announced the largest gift in Portland State University's history — $8 million from the Foundation to the College of Engineering and Computer Science.
-With this gift, the College has become the Fariborz Maseeh College of Engineering and Computer Science.
+In spring 2004, then PSU President Daniel O. Bernstine and Dr. Fariborz Maseeh, founder and president of The Massiah Foundation, announced the largest gift in Portland State University's history — $8 million to the College of Engineering and Computer Science.
+With this gift, it became the Fariborz Maseeh College of Engineering and Computer Science.

-IntelliSense was founded by Maseeh in 1991 with the vision of reducing the time and expense of creating next-generation micro-electro-mechanical systems (MEMS) devices.
-Under his leadership, IntelliSense successfully began the first custom design, development and manufacturing MEMS operation and became the world's fastest-growing MEMS corporation, twice named to both The New England Technology Fast 50 and The Forbes Fast 50.
+Under his leadership, IntelliSense became the first custom design, development and manufacturing MEMS operation and became the world's fastest-growing MEMS corporation, twice named to both The New England Technology Fast 50 and The Forbes Fast 50.

 Maseeh has published numerous scientific articles on topics such as business strategy, fabrication technologies and design and software for MEMS, in addition to securing a number of patents and trademarks.
 He currently serves on the boards of several technology firms, engineering schools -including the University of California at Irvine and the University of Southern California; and non-profit organizations such as the Boys & Girls Club of Boston and the Children's Hospital of Orange County Foundation for Children.